Definition of

 Examples of deductive method

-Among the examples that we can use to understand more exactly what the concept of deductive method means would be the following: if we start from the statement that all English people are punctual and we know that John is English , we can conclude by saying that, therefore, John is punctual .
+Among the examples that we can use to understand more exactly what the concept of deductive method means would be the following: if we start from the statement that all English people are punctual and we know that John is English , we can conclude by saying that, therefore, John It is punctual .

 Let's look at another example.
-Starting from the axiom that dogs are animals that have four legs and bark and knowing that Firuláis is a quadruped animal and communicates by barking , it is possible to say that Firuláis is a dog .
+Starting from the axiom that dogs are animals that have four legs and bark and knowing that Firuláis is a quadruped animal and communicates by barking , it is possible to ensure that Firuláis is a dog .